EzlibUI/Ezlib/README.md

 ## Get started

 This command installs the component and any packages that it depends on: `npm install ezlib-ui` or `npm i ezlib-ui`.
-The user can import the individual components they want to use by typing the import code into their js. file , which all include:  `import { Navbar } from "../components/Navbar/";`, `import { Button } from "../components/Button/Button";`, `import { ThemeSwitch } from "../components/ThemeSwitch/";`, `import { Table } from "../components/Table/";`, There's also a couple importable icons `import { FontAwesomeIcon } from "@fortawesome/react-fontawesome";` and `import { faSignInAlt } from "@fortawesome/free-solid-svg-icons";`.
+Users can import individual components they want to use by typing them into their js. file: `import { Table, Button, Navbar, ThemeSwitch } from 'ezlib-ui';`, There's also a couple icons to be imported `import { FontAwesomeIcon } from "@fortawesome/react-fontawesome";` and `import { faSignInAlt } from "@fortawesome/free-solid-svg-icons";`.
 The components are independent of each other so it is possible to import only one component for example.
 Lastly the individual components, which take in props, need to be rendered.

 ## Usage